 He is mentioned in the will of his aunt Mary Wills (1832) and in his father’s will (1852) where he also is given property jointly with his brother Charles Henry.
 He also receives negroes Joe, Hanson, Alfred and Amanda.
 In both documents, he is called simply “Leo”.
 The Sept 1850 census shows “F. Leo Wills” (aged 23) on the same property as his brother Charles along with his sister Mary J. Wills (aged 21).
-The 1860 Census records “Francis L. Wills” as a 30-year-old farmer in Allen’s Fresh (between Washington A. Posey and Charles Shaw) with $500 real estate and $4500 personal property (including the 9 slaves he owned).
+The 1860 Census records “Francis L. Wills” as a 30-year-old farmer in Allen’s Fresh (between Washington A. Posey and Charles Shaw) with $500 real estate and $4500 personal property (including 9 enslaved persons).
 Living with him was the physician George Lancaster and his family.

 His Confederate service record: 2nd Cpl., Co.
 K (2nd).
 Born Charles Co.
 Md.
 Enlisted at Leesburg 5/14/1861 as a private, and was present until discharged 5/14/1862 aged 34.
 Later reenlisted and was present until appointed 3rd Cpl.
 7-8/1862, then present through 12/1863.
 Appointed 2nd Cpl. and present through 2/1864.
 Transferred to Co.
 K, 1st Md Cav on 8/15/1864.
 He was 5’8”, brown complexion, black hair, grey eyes.
 Farmer.